CedarGroveStudios/RangeIndex/README.md

 - `input` – The input value to convert.
 Can be any positive or negative numeric value.
 Defaults to `0`.

-#### `range(min=0, max=65535)`
+#### `range(in_min=0, in_max=65535)`

 Changes the default input range to new values.

 Parameters:

-- `min` – The input range minimum.
+- `in_min` – The input range minimum.
 Can be any positive or negative value, smaller or larger than the input range maximum.
 Input range minimum and maximum values cannot be equal.
 Defaults to `0`.

-- `max` – The input range maximum.
+- `in_max` – The input range maximum.
 Can be any positive or negative value, smaller or larger than the input range minimum.
 Input range minimum and maximum values cannot be equal.
 Defaults to `65535`.

-#### `index(min=0, max=65535)`
+#### `index(out_min=0, out_max=65535)`

 Changes the default output index to new values.

 Parameters:

-- `min` – The index output minimum.
+- `out_min` – The index output minimum.
 Can be any positive or negative value, smaller or larger than the output index maximum.
 Output index minimum and maximum values cannot be equal.
 Defaults to `0`.

-- `max` – The output index maximum.
+- `out_max` – The output index maximum.
 Can be any positive or negative value, smaller or larger than the output index minimum.
 Output index minimum and maximum values cannot be equal.
 Defaults to `65535`.

 #### `slice(size=1.0)`